 Organ donation facts

-Every year 1,000 people die waiting for an
+- Every year 1,000 people die in need of an organ

-support organ donation, just 31% are on the Register
+- Although 9 out of 10 people say they support organ donation, just 3 out of 10 are on the Organ Donor Register

 - Every organ donor can go on to save as many as nine lives